The Showgrounds, Wangaratta: History

 The first annual exhibition (Wangaratta Show) was hosted in 1860 by the Ovens and Murray Agricultural and Horticultural Association on land near the Ovens River, Wangaratta.

 The Boxing Day Wangaratta Hospital Fete was first held at The Showgrounds in 1882, which also included an athletic program.

 The first recorded international cricket match hosted on the ground came when Wangaratta played the touring Fijians in 1908.

+In February 1933 at the Wangaratta Sports Carnival, at The Showgrounds, Wangaratta, Austin Robertson Sr. broke the world record for 140 yards in a time of 13.1&1/2 / 16 seconds.

+In 1950, American Olympic sprinter, Barney Ewell, ran the fastest ever 100 yards in Australia at the Wangaratta Carnival in a time of 9.5 seconds and several weeks later won the World Professional Sprint Championships in Wangaratta.

 The ground held its first first-class match in 1986 when Victoria played Queensland in the Sheffield Shield.

 Ten years later a second first-class match was played there between Victoria and the West Indians.

-A List A match was played there in the 2005/06 ING Cup between Victoria and New South Wales.
+A List A / 50 over, limited over match was played there in the 2005/06 ING Cup between Victoria and New South Wales.

 The Showgrounds Oval serves as a football ground in the winter.
 It is the home ground of the Wangaratta Football Club, Junior Magpies Football Club and the Murray Bushrangers Football Club and is one of the Ovens & Murray Football League's main two venues, alongside Lavington Sports Ground, Albury.